 Fact Sheets are legal information NOT legal advice.
 See a lawyer for advice.
-Don't use this fact sheet if it is more than 1 year old.
-Ask us for updates, a fact sheet list, or alternate formats.

-© 2021 Minnesota Legal Services Coalition.
+© 2024 Minnesota Legal Services Coalition.
 This document may be reproduced and used for non-commercial personal and educational purposes only.
 All other rights reserved.
 This notice must remain on all copies.
 Reproduction, distribution, and use for commercial purposes are strictly prohibited.